 5. What does this agency do to ensure each adoptive placement is ethical?

 This is so important.
-When it comes to placing a child for adoption every state has their own laws.
+When it comes to placing a child for adoption every state has their own laws, such as how their social security is setup.
+I recommend this North Carolina Social Security lawyer when working through these types of legalities.
 You want to work with an agency who hold high standards and works to ensure each placement is legally sound.

 We realized how important this was in our 3rd adoption.
 Some special laws came into play and if the attorneys our agency used didn’t understand those laws we could have had a unstable adoption on our hands.
 Every adoptive couple’s and/or birth parents nightmare!